JillYeh08/THE-Top-5-Best-Taiwanese-Foods/README.md

 ***

+##### Every time I visit Taiwan, I'm the most excited to eat authentic Taiwanese food that are both cheap and so good.
+I have many favorites but here are some of the simplest staple dishes that I think everyone should try!

  <h2> <a id="Large Intestine Vermicelli"> 1.
 Large Intestine Vermicelli </a> </h2>

    <img src="LargeIntestineVermicelli.png" alt="Large Intestine Vermicelli Drawing" width="500" height="500">